ViswanathanRathinam/Assignment-Hackthon/README.md

 # Assignment 1 (Pick one A or B):

-## A: Develop a Deep Learning Model based Training module and a Web Application to Inference for Computer Vision (CV).
+## A: Train a Computer Vision based Deep Learning Model and develop a Web Application to Inference it.

 ### Overview: